TobyHFerguson/cdsw_install/README.md

 # cdsw_install
 Automated installed of CDSW with Director 2.4

-This repo contains Director 2.4 configuration files that can be used to install a cluster to demonstrate CDSW.
+This repo contains Director 2.4 configuration files that can be used to install a cluster to demonstrate CDSW on either AWS or Google.

+The basic idea is that you are working with a single instance of Director.
+You'll use the files contained here to create clusters in either AWS or Google, by choosing the top level conf file (`aws.conf` or `gcp.conf`).

+## File Organization
+### File Kinds
 There are two kinds of files:
-+ Files you are expected to modify - these match the `*.properties` shell pattern.
++ Property Files - You are expected to modify these.
+They match the `*.properties` shell pattern and use the (Java Properties format)[https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-]
-+ Files that hold the system structure and which you should leave alone until you know what you're doing - these match the `*.conf` shell pattern
++ Conf files - You are not expected to modify these.
+They match the `*.conf` shell pattern and use the (HOCON format)[https://github.com/typesafehub/config/blob/master/HOCON.md) format (a superset of JSON).

+Basically the (sometimes complex) structured files are all in HOCON format, and have `.conf` suffix, whereas the easier ones to edit(because they only carry key value pairs) are the `.properties` files.

+### Directory Structure
+The top level directory contains the main `conf` files (`aws.conf` & `gcp.conf`).
+We'll refer to them singly or together as `TOP.conf`, depending on context.

+The `aws` and `gcp` directories contain the files relevant to each cloud provider.

-The main configuration file is `aws.conf`.
-This file itself refers to other files written in (Java Properties format)[https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.Reader-]:
+The main configuration file is `TOP.conf`.
+This file itself includes the files needed for the specific cloud provider.
+We will only describe the properties files here:

-* `aws_provider.properties` - a file containing the provider configuration for Amazon Web Services
+* `provider.properties` - a file containing the provider configuration for Amazon Web Services
 * `ssh.properties` - a file containing the details required to configure passwordless ssh access into the machines that director will create.
 * `owner_tag.properties` - a file containing the mandatory value for the `owner` tag which is used to tag all VM instances.
 Within the Cloudera FCE account a VM without an owner tag will be deleted.
 It is customary (but not enforced) to use your Cloudera id for this tag value.
 * `kerberos.properties` - an *optional* file containing the details of Kerberos Key Distribution Center (KDC) to be used for kerberos authentication.
 (See Kerberos Tricks below for details on how to easily setup an MIT KDC and use it).
 If this is provided then a secure cluster is set up.
 If `kerberos.properties` is not provided then an insecure cluster will be setup.